ikicker/pdf-to-audiobook/readme.md

 # PDF to Audiobook Converter
 Support development of this project: ko-fi.com/michael2281

 **We only tested this on Windows.
 I'm trying to get a Linux version up and running now.
 The front end currently works, but the back end can be accessed directly, also.
 You can just use pdf_to_audiobook.py directly to convert the pdf to the audiobook mp3.
-A UI just creates additional complications for code maintenance, but is useful for ordinary users.**
+A UI just creates additional complications for code maintenance, but is useful for ordinary users.
+I'm also working on simplifying the setup.**

 Convert PDF documents into high-quality MP3 or WAV audiobooks using **Kokoro TTS** (recommended) or **Parler-TTS**.